 I experimented with how to set the Schwinn cyclometer to give a reading as close as possible to the readings I get from the NordicTrack computer.
 The display on the NordicTrack computer (second photo) is set to show speed in miles per hour.

 See the first photo.
 The Schwinn cyclometer is showing a speed of 3.7 miles per hour.
 I switched connections back and forth between the Schwinn cyclometer and the NordicTrack computer in order to compare readings and efforts for the sake of reasonably accurate calibration.See this link on the mechanics of programming the Schwinn cyclometer.
 A copy of what you find there is included with your cyclometer when you buy one, but people do lose those instructions in time.

 I found I need to set the Schwinn cyclometer for a wheel size of 0470 and then select miles per hour to get the readings I would expect on the NordicTrack computer.
 The wheel size of 0470 would be the same if you chose to have the final reading in kilometers per hour.
-(As per one of the comments below, a friend informed me NordicTrack did use another calibration on some machines, and the commenter found a setting of 490 was necessary to match her old monitor.
+(As per one of the comments below, a friend informed me NordicTrack did use another calibration on some machines, and the commenter found a setting of 0495 was necessary to match her old monitor.
 Another found a setting of 0490 is what is needed.)

 Step 4: Other Data